 CarMax buys used or certified pre-owned cars from dealerships at auction, but most CarMax locations do not buy new vehicles directly from the manufacturer.
 However, there are two CarMax Toyota locations that sell new and used Toyota vehicles: CarMax Kenosha Toyota in Wisconsin and CarMax Laurel Toyota in Maryland.

 All of the vehicles CarMax sells are “CarMax Quality Certified.”
 Certified vehicles have no flood damage, fire damage, or salvage history and must have a clean title.
 CarMax also puts each vehicle through a 125-point inspection and completes repairs for minor issues like dents before listing it for sale.
 The certification process checks the engine, tires, wheels, and other components for abnormalities like corrosion, leaks, or excessive wear.

-CarMax does purchase cars that are older or have some damage, as previously reported.
-However, each vehicle goes through an appraisal process which includes an interior inspection, exterior inspection, and test drive.
+CarMax does purchase cars that are older or have some damage, as we’ve previously reported.
+However, each vehicle goes through an appraisal process that includes an interior inspection, exterior inspection, and test drive.
 Only vehicles that are from recent model years, have reasonable mileage for their age, and have no severe accident history are put up for sale on CarMax lots.
 CarMax sells any particularly high-mileage, old, or damaged cars and those without a clean title at auction instead of putting them on its lots.

 CarMax Warranties, Returns, and Repairs

 Each sale at CarMax includes a limited warranty and a seven-day, full-refund return period.
 The CarMax limited warranty covers repairs for the vehicle’s major operating systems (including labor) for 90 days or 4,000 miles after purchase.
 The optional MaxCare Service Plan offers ongoing coverage for repairs beyond the 90-day warranty.
 Some cars also have existing manufacturer warranties.